botman99/ColorBlindSimulation/README.md

 [![screenshot](https://raw.githubusercontent.com/botman99/ColorBlindSimulation/master/img/MatParam_Collection_small.png)](https://raw.githubusercontent.com/botman99/ColorBlindSimulation/master/img/MatParam_Collection.png)

-As mentioned in the video, to turn on one of the 4 colorblind simulation modes, set once of the parameters (CB_Protanopia, CB_Deuteranopia, CB_Tritanopia, or CB_Monochromacy) to 1.0 and set the other 3 parameters to 0.0 to turn them off.
-The colorblind simluation postprocess material will only let one simulation type be active at once, so if more than one are turned on at the same time, you will only see the effect of one of them.
+As mentioned in the video, to turn on one of the 4 colorblind simulation modes, set one of the parameters (CB_Protanopia, CB_Deuteranopia, CB_Tritanopia, or CB_Monochromacy) to 1.0 and set the other 3 parameters to 0.0 to turn them off.
+The colorblind simluation postprocess material will only let one simulation type be active at a time, so if more than one are turned on at the same time, you will only see the effect of one of them.

 Now we need to add the colorblind postprocess material to the CameraCompoent (or the World Camera) for your game.
 To do this, open the Character for your game in Blueprint (for my game, this asset was called "FirstPersonCharacter").